Cost Guides

 A transparent breakdown of interior, exterior, and cabinet painting costs in Toronto and the GTA — with line-item pricing, what drives the numbers, and how to avoid surprise add-ons.

-Quick answer: typical 2026 painting costs in Toronto
+Quick answer: what to expect in Toronto

 What actually drives the price?